When is the Best Time to Visit the Egyptian Pyramids in 2026?

 Malkata Palace was a giant palace covering almost a city.
 It was the home of one of the most powerful rulers (Amenhotep III) of ancient Egypt.
 The palace is ruined now, but you can find everything, like consultation chambers, harems, courtyards, ceremonial lakes, etc. Those showcase the wealth and power of the old pharaohs.

-You must venture on a roadless way to reach Sia Oasis to get glimpses of the unique Berber culture.
+You must venture down a roadless path to reach Sia Oasis and get glimpses of the unique Berber culture.
 It is near the Libyan border.
 This town portrays a deep insight into the rural desert culture of western Egypt.

 What to Pack for Egypt